 Your roof, while often out of sight, should never be out of mind.
 Over time, it can fall victim to various elements, including one that’s often overlooked but can cause significant damage: moss.
-Roof moss isn’t just an aesthetic nuisance; it can lead to serious structural issues if left unchecked.
+Roof moss isn’t just a visual nuisance; it can lead to serious issues for any kind of roof shingles if left unchecked.

-In this helpful blog, we’ll explore everything you need to know about roof moss removal, including:
+In this article, we’ll explore everything you need to know about roof moss removal, including:

 - Preventing its return